Email FacebookTwitterMenu burgerClose thin

 Calculating Your Pension Using High-3 Average

-Once the high-3 average is determined, it’s used in a formula to calculate the basic annual annuity payment for both FERS and CSRS employees.
-The formulas differ by system, but both rely on multiplying the high-3 by a percentage that reflects years of creditable service and the applicable accrual rate.
+The government uses the high-3 average gets to calculate the basic annual annuity payment for both FERS and CSRS employees.
+The formulas differ by system.
+Both rely on multiplying the high-3 by a percentage that reflects years of creditable service and the applicable accrual rate.

 Pension Formula for FERS Employees

-FERS pensions are calculated using a flat percentage of your high-3 average multiplied by your years of creditable service.
+FERS pensions use a flat percentage of your high-3 average multiplied by your years of creditable service.
 The basic annuity formula for participants who spent their entire career under FERS uses a multiplier of either 1% or 1.1%, depending on the employee’s age and tenure.
+2

 Pension Formula for CSRS Employees

-CSRS employees also receive credit for unused sick leave, and adds to their total service time for both eligibility and pension calculations.
+CSRS employees also receive credit for unused sick leave.
+This adds to their total service time for both eligibility and pension calculations.
 Since most CSRS employees do not pay into Social Security, this pension typically represents their primary source of retirement income.

 Disability Retirement Computation